arlac77/npm-pkgbuild/README.md

 ## extractFunctions

-Extract shell functions from a given text
+Extract shell functions from a given text.

 ### Parameters